jasongrimes/fretboardfoundation/_chapters/030-scales/035-practicing-scales.md

 It’s a better investment of time to master just one (or a small handful of) forms, positions, and keys.

-We move on to the next form or scale when we get bored with the current one.
+We should move on to the next form or scale when we get bored with the current one.
 Don’t be bored: one of the cardinal rules of practice.

 ### Ascending and descending, slowly